Cristina-H48/4115PLT_Project/README.md

 ### **Prerequisites**

 - **OCaml Compiler**: Ensure that the OCaml compiler (`ocamlc`) is installed on your system.
-- Instruction for installing Ocaml: https://ocaml.org/docs/installing-ocaml
+- General instruction for installing Ocaml: https://ocaml.org/docs/installing-ocaml

   - **Installation on Ubuntu/Debian**:
     ```bash